Working Capital Cycles and Liquidity Tests

 Advanced (45 minutes per company):

-The durable lesson: working capital cycles convert directly to cash requirements, and cash requirements determine whether a company funds growth from operations or depends on external financing.
+The pattern that holds: working capital cycles convert directly to cash requirements, and cash requirements determine whether a company funds growth from operations or depends on external financing.
 A +20 day increase in CCC on a $500M revenue company requires $27M more funding.
 Companies with negative CCCs (Amazon, Costco) have built-in financing advantages that compound over time.
-Companies with lengthening CCCs often signal operational stress 6-12 months before it appears in earnings--and the liquidity ratios tell you whether they can survive the gap.
+Companies with lengthening CCCs often signal operational stress 6-12 months before it appears in earnings—and the liquidity ratios tell you whether they can survive the gap.

 Related Articles